sirwalterrrich/-Robo-DeMo-1000/README.md

                 # Things to indicate using Neopixel LEDs.
 Network Status / Direction travel / Processor Heartbeat / an attraction pattern to bring curious runners closer to the camera

-## Features

-motivator_demotivator_1000.py

-This script uses the ElevenLabs AI voice service to generate speech from text.

-The text come from lists(motivations, demotivations, motivations2 ) of AI generated phrases (chatGPT) that would either motivate or demotivate a distance runner.

-Once executed, the messaging is at random.
-A random message from the list will be selected to be played.
-The script saves the audio file as output.mp3

-# Future work:
-I hope to use Computer Vision facial recognition models to trigger the type of selected messages.

-For example, if the person looks super stressed during a run then tell them something motivational or funny.

-Future work: Save the output.mp3 files for later use to save on bandwidth and ElevenLabs API Usage.

-This script uses the ElevenLabs API for speech to text generation and pygame libraries for audio output.

 ## Authors